 Tucker House Renewal Centre has immediate openings for occasional, bilingual outdoor educators at our retreat centre in Rockland.
 Tucker House Renewal Centre is a charitable retreat and environmental learning centre with a mission to promote sustainable living.
 It carries out this mission by providing interactive ecological programs in both official languages for children, youth and adults in Prescott-Russell and Ottawa and by operating and maintaining an eco-friendly retreat facility in a natural and historic setting.
 This facility is located on a 30 acre property in Rockland, Ontario, a predominantly French-speaking community 30 minutes east of Ottawa.
-The organization also has a head office in the heart of the Glebe (Ottawa, Ontario).
+The organization also has a head office in Ottawa.
 Programs include an on-site seed-saving garden, summer nature camp, eco-education training for teachers, new interactive history mystery program, and regular rentals at our retreat centre.
 We also have a capital renovation program and renewable energy on-site.

 Tucker House seeks certified or emerging educators with demonstrative experience.
 This is an occasional position for by-appointment teaching sessions.
 The educator will be responsible for leading Outdoor Education sessions to primary, junior and intermediate youth groups of 20-30 students at a time.
 The educator will focus on delivering sessions on agriculture, forest ecosystems and healthy and sustainable food.
 All program materials and resources will be provided.
 Successful applicants must be available to attend onsite training as needed.